Locations of the Helmholtz Centre

 Centre for Individualised Infection Medicine

-The vision of the Centre for Individualised Infection Medicine (CIIM) is to individualise therapies for infectious diseases.
-CIIM is a joint venture of the Helmholtz Centre for Infection Research (HZI) and the Hannover Medical School (MHH) and was founded under the direction of Professor Michael P. Manns in December 2015.
+The vision of the Centre for Individualised Infection Medicine (CIIM) is to individualise the management of infectious diseases.
+CIIM is a joint venture of the Helmholtz Centre for Infection Research (HZI) and the Hannover Medical School (MHH) and was founded as an initially virtual network under the direction of Professor Michael P. Manns in 2015.